 - Strong peer connections to draw upon in the future.

-The following community foundations are members of the Gun Violence Prevention Network:
+The following community foundations participated in the first Gun Violence Prevention Network cohort:

 - The Cleveland Foundation